Size and Shape of Fuzzy Spheres from Matrix/Membrane Correspondence: The Physics and Mathematics of Fuzzy Spheres

 \subsection{The Elliptical Appearance}

 We define the variables

 then, from geometric constraints, $W \leq 1$.
 Also, every points on the $UV$-plane is a SO$(3)\times$SO$(2)$-invariant subspace of the $6$-dimensional $\vec{x}\vec{y}$-space.
-We derive that $\int dUdV \propto \int d^3\vec{x}d^3\vec{y}$ for invariant integrands in the Supplementary Material, which agrees with \cite{hoppe2023ground}.
+We derive that $\int dUdV \propto \int d^3\vec{x}d^3\vec{y}$ for invariant integrands in Appendix \ref{app:SO3SO2_int}, which agrees with \cite{hoppe2023ground}.
 The collection of points described in Eq. \eqref{fuzzy_sphere_points} are bounded by a domain whose boundary in the transverse $XY$-plane is given by the following second-order algebraic equation:

-which means the \textit{fuzzy sphere} appears as an ellipse.
+which means the \textit{fuzzy sphere} appears as an ellipse -- see Appendix \ref{app:mat_to_ellipse}.
 It has the surface area $\mathcal{A}$ (two-side) and the eccentricity $\mathcal{E}_3$ equal to:

 The perimeter $\mathcal{L}$ and the shape-parameter $\mathcal{S}$ can be estimated (with accuracies better than $4\%$ and $8\%$, respectively) using the following simple formulas: